MusicPlayerDaemon/MPD/doc/user.rst

      - This is the default playing time in seconds for songs not in the songlength database, or in case you're not using a database.
 A value of 0 means play indefinitely.
    * - **filter yes|no**
      - Turns the SID filter emulation on or off.
+   * - **kernal**
+     - Only libsidplayfp.
+Roms are not embedded in libsidplayfp - please note https://sourceforge.net/p/sidplay-residfp/news/2013/01/released-libsidplayfp-100beta1/ But some SID tunes require rom images to play.
+Make C64 rom dumps from your own vintage gear or use rom files from Frodo or VICE emulation software tarballs.
+Absolute path to kernal rom image file.
+   * - **basic**
+     - Only libsidplayfp.
+Absolute path to basic rom image file.

 sndfile
 ~~~~~~~